webdriverio-community/wdio-video-reporter/README.md

 ![Logo](https://raw.githubusercontent.com/presidenten/wdio-video-reporter-example-report/master/wdio-video-reporter.png)

-This is a reporter for [Webdriver IO v5](https://webdriver.io/) that generates videos of your wdio test executions.
+This is a reporter for [Webdriver IO v6](https://webdriver.io/) that generates videos of your wdio test executions.
 If you use allure, then the test cases automatically get decorated with the videos as well.

+For Webdriver IO v5, please use version ^2.0.0.

 Videos ends up in `wdio.config.outputDir`